Caledonian Canal: Middle section

 At the foot of Loch Ness, the Caledonian Canal leaves the west bank of the loch, with the River Oich to the north and the River Tarff to the south.
 The A82 road crosses the canal on a swing bridge, at the foot of the five locks that rise through the centre of the village of Fort Augustus.
 In 1975 only the locks were included in the scheduled monument designation, but that was subsequently extended to include all of the canal between them and Loch Ness, including the lighthouse at the entrance to this section of canal.
 At the top of the locks, a road beside the canal is spanned by a railway bridge, which was constructed to carry an intended line from Fort Augustus to Inverness.
 The bridge was in use from 1903 to 1906, when the railway project was abandoned.
 As well as the bridge, some piers built to carry the line over the River Oich can also be seen, although these are in a poor state of repair.
-The canal to Kyltra Lock and the lock itself are both scheduled monuments.
+The canal to Kytra Lock and the lock itself are both scheduled monuments.
 The canal continues to Cullochy Lock, where to the north of the structure there is a single storey lock keeper's cottage on the west bank which dates from the building of the canal, and a pair of two-storey houses for the lock keepers, dating from around 1830, on the east bank.
-On the east side of the lock is a single-storey storehouse dating from 1815–20, which has three bays and internally is divided into a store and an office for the lock keeper.
+On the east side of the lock is a single-storey storehouse dating from 1815 to 1820, which has three bays and internally is divided into a store and an office for the lock keeper.